raspberri05/chairSense/logs.md

 Now it needs to be tested on the chair, and then maybe add a beeper depending on distance away from object
 # 12/18/2021
 Tested the arduino on my chair.
 Added 5 cm to distance in code to account for how far back the sensors are on the chair so that the distances are correct.

+# 01/05/2022 - 01/26/2022
+I created an informal reasearch/summary paper and made a demo video of the device so the public can learn about it.
+Now I will continue to improve the device and attempt to productize it.

+# 02/02/2022
+I began the first of the improvements: I successfully added a buzzer that sounds when an obstacle is too close to either of the ultrasonic sensors.
+The buzzer may be defective because it is making a weird hissing noise, the code needs to be refactored to use more methods to be more readable, and the display is having rendering issues due to the buzzer code.

+#02/03/2021
+I replaced the buzzer, refactored the code to make it much more simple and readable, and fixed the display rendering issues.
+The next step is most likely to test it out.